ing-bank/flink-deployer/README.md

 1. Listing jobs
 2. Deploying a new job
 3. Updating an existing job
+4. Terminating an existing job
-4. Querying Flink queryable state
+5. Querying Flink queryable state

 For a full overview of the commands and flags, run `flink-job-deployer help`